cjmartin/launchcalendar.org/_posts/2025-05-11-chang-zheng-6a-qianfan-satellites.md

 payload-description: >-
   A trio of Earth surveillance satellites for electromagnetic environment detection and related technical tests.
-Developed by CAST, the Yaogan 40 Group 02 satellites are designed for electromagnetic environment probing in polar orbit and for additional technical tests.
+Developed by CAST, the Yaogan 40 Group 02 satellites are part of China's classified Yaogan series and are designed for electromagnetic environment probing in polar orbit and additional technical demonstrations.
 links:
   - title: Chang Zheng 6A | Yaogan 40 Group 02
     type: